SriramSrinivas/CIST1300-Introduction-to-Web/README.md

 - (30 %) 3 Exams, each worth 10%
 - (20 %) Project, (Group Project - 10 % and Individual Project - 10 % )

+### Submission
+- Labs, assignments and Project should be submitted via Gitlab.

 ### Grading scale:

 - A+	97%	- 100 %	4.00 GPA